vitaly-kamluk/bitscout/README.md

 will never be tampered (unless it is permitted by the owner in case of system remediation request).

-Q: Does the author provide VPN server with this project?
+**Q: Does the author provide VPN server with this project?**
-A: No, you have to use own server.
+**A:** No, you have to use own server.
 All you need is an OpenVPN instance.
-It's free and opensource, it runs on all platforms.
+It's free and open-source, it runs on all platforms.
 For more information, see https://openvpn.net

-Q: Will the product be supported?
+**Q: Will the product be supported?**
-A: It will be supported as long as there is need for such tool.
+**A:** It will be supported as long as there is need for such tool.
 We will migrate to newer LTS versions of Ubuntu as it is released.
 This is important to upgrade forensic tools.
 However, you can always update already running live system from a newer repository and install more recent versions of certain packages.

-Q: Do I need to re-run ./automake.sh every time I change anything, i.e. put my own VPN certificate or SSH key?
+**Q: Do I need to re-run `./automake.sh` every time I change anything, i.e. put my own VPN certificate or SSH key?**
-A: No. automake.sh script is just an easy do-everything script to build new ISO file from scratch in one run.
+**A:** No. automake.sh script is just an easy do-everything script to build new ISO file from scratch in one run.
 Feel free to copy and modify it.
 Comment out stages that you don't want to pass again from top to bottom and run it.
 Make sure you run the last stage image_build.sh to rebuild the ISO file.
 If you didn't modify the rootfs in chroot directory, you can also use scripts/image_build-nosquashfs-rebuild.sh to save even more time.

-Q: Is this the best forensic product to save the world?
+**Q: Is this the best forensic product to save the world?**
-A: It is not and was never meant to be so.
-It serves it's task though and did help us in the past in some compicated circumstances and under time pressure.
+**A:** It is not and was never meant to be so.
+It serves it's task though and did help us in the past in some complicated circumstances and under time pressure.
 If it works for you we will be happy to hear your story.
 If not, perhaps you could suggest a clever patch?

-Q: Is this project used for business?
+**Q: Is this project used for business?**
-A: This project was created independently of my employer's product line and outside of scope of company's business operation.
+**A:** This project was created independently of my employer's product line and outside of scope of company's business operation.
 The developed tool is not limited to particular users and might be useful to researchers, high-tech crime units of Law Enforcement and educational institutions.

 Credits: